-The exact fair market value and redemption date may not be set forth in the table above, in which case, if the fair market value is between two values in the table or the redemption date is between two redemption dates in the table, the number of shares of our Common Stock to be issued for each Warrant exercised will be determined by a straight-line interpolation between the number of shares set forth for the higher and lower fair market values and the earlier and later redemption dates, as applicable, based on a 365 or 366-day year, as applicable.
-For example, if the volume weighted average price per share of our Common Stock during the 10 trading days immediately following the date on which the notice of redemption is sent to the holders of the Warrants is \$11.00 per share, and at such time there are 57 months until the expiration of the Warrants, holders may choose to, in connection with this redemption feature, exercise their Warrants for 0.277 shares of our Common Stock for each whole Warrant.
-For an example where the exact fair market value and redemption date are not as set forth in the table above, if the volume weighted average price per share of our Common Stock during the 10 trading days immediately following the date on which the notice of redemption is sent to the holders of the Warrants is \$13.50 per share, and at such time there are 38 months until the expiration of the Warrants, holders may choose to, in connection with this redemption feature, exercise their Warrants for 0.298 shares of our Common Stock for each whole Warrant.
-In no event will the Warrants be exercisable on a cashless basis in connection with this redemption feature for more than 0.361 shares of our Common Stock per Warrant (subject to adjustment).
-Finally, as reflected in the table above, if the Warrants are out of the money and about to expire, they cannot be exercised on a cashless basis in connection with a redemption by the Company pursuant to this redemption feature, since they will not be exercisable for any shares of our Common Stock.
+The exact fair market value and redemption date may not be set forth in the table above, in which case, if the fair market value is between two values in the table or the redemption date is between two redemption dates in the table, the number of shares of Common Stock to be issued for each Warrant exercised will be determined by a straight-line interpolation between the number of shares set forth for the higher and lower fair market values and the earlier and later redemption dates, as applicable, based on a 365 or 366-day year, as applicable.
+For example, if the volume weighted average price per share of Common Stock during the 10 trading days immediately following the date on which the notice of redemption is sent to the holders of the Warrants is \$11.00 per share, and at such time there are 57 months until the expiration of the Warrant.
+For an example where the exact fair market value and redemption date are not as set forth in the table above, if the volume weighted average price per share of Common Stock during the 10 trading days immediately following the daverage price per share of Common Stock during the 10 trading days immediately following the date on which the notice of network to the holders of the warrants is \$13.00 per share, and at such time there are 57 months until the expiration of the Warrant.
+For an example where the exact fair market value and redemption date are not as set forth in the table above, if the volume weighted average price per share of Common Stock during the 10 trading days immediately following the date on which the notice of redemption is sent to the holders of the Warrants is \$13.50 per share, and at such time there are 38 months until the expiration of the Warrants, holders may choose to, in connection with this redemption feature, exercise their Warrants for 0.298 shares of Common Stock for each whole Warrant.
+In no event will the Warrants be exercisable on a cashless basis in connection with this redemption feature for more than 0.361 shares of Common Stock per Warrant

-This redemption feature is structured to allow for all of the outstanding Warrants to be redeemed when the shares of our Common Stock are trading at or above \$10.00 per public share, which may be at a time when the trading price per share of our Common Stock is below the exercise price of the Warrants.
+This redemption feature is structured to allow for all of the outstanding Warrants to be redeemed when the shares of Common Stock are trading at or above \$10.00 per public share, which may be at a time when the trading price per share of Common Stock is below the exercise price of the Warrants.

-As stated above, the Company can redeem the Warrants when the shares of our Common Stock are trading at a price starting at \$10.00 per share, which is below the exercise price of \$11.50 per share, because it will provide certainty with respect to the capital structure and cash position while providing Warrant holders with the opportunity to exercise their Warrants on a cashless basis for the applicable number of shares.
-If the Company chooses to redeem the Warrants when the shares of our Common Stock are trading at a price below the exercise price of the Warrants, this could result in the Warrant holders receiving fewer shares of our Common Stock than they would have received if they had chosen to wait to exercise their Warrants for shares of our Common Stock if and when such shares of our Common Stock were trading at a price higher than the exercise price of \$11.50 per share.
+As stated above, the Company can redeem the Warrants when the shares of Common Stock are trading at a price starting at \$10.00 per share, which is below the exercise price of \$11.50 per share, because it will provide certainty with respect to the capital structure and cash position while providing Warrant holders with the opportunity to exercise their Warrants on a cashless basis for the applicable number of shares.
+If the Company chooses to redeem the Warrants when the shares of Common Stock are trading at a price below the exercise price of the Warrants, this could result in the Warrant holders receiving fewer shares of Common Stock than they would have received if they had chosen to wait to exercise their Warrants for shares of Common Stock were trading at a price higher than the exercise price of \$11.50 per share.